 \subsection{Image Registration}

-In many applications arising in medicine and security it is of interest to calculate the distance between a curve $\Go$ given only through a finite set of noisy observations, and a curve $\Gd$ from a database of known outcomes.
-As we demonstrate below, this may be recast as an inverse problem for two functions, the first, $\eta$, representing reparameterization of the database curve $\Gd$ and the second, $p$, representing a momentum variable, normal to the curve $\Gd$, which initiates a dynamical evolution of the reparameterized curve in an attempt to match observations of the curve $\Go$.
+In many applications arising in medicine and security it is of interest to calculate the distance between a curve $\Go$, given only through a finite set of noisy observations, and a curve $\Gd$ from a database of known outcomes.
+As we demonstrate below, this may be recast as an inverse problem for two functions, the first, $\eta$, representing reparameterisation of the database curve $\Gd$ and the second, $p$, representing a momentum variable, normal to the curve $\Gd$, which initiates a dynamical evolution of the reparameterized curve in an attempt to match observations of the curve $\Go$.
 This approach to inversion is described in \cite{Co2008} and developed in the Bayesian context in \cite{CC10}.
 Here we outline the methodology.

 Suppose for a moment that we know the entire observed curve $\Go$ and that it is noise free.
-We parameterize $\Gd$ by $\qd$ and $\Go$ by $\qo$, $s\in [0,1]$.
+We parameterize $\Gd$ by $\qd$ and $\Go$ by $\qo$, $s\in[0,1]$.
 We wish to find a path $q(s,t)$, $t\in[0,1]$, between $\Gd$ and $\Go$, satisfying

-where $\eta$ is an orientation-preserving reparameterization.
-Following the methodology of \cite{MiYo2001,GlTrYo04,VaGl2005} we constrain the motion of the curve $q(s,t)$ by asking that the evolution between the two curves results from the differential equation
+where $\eta$ is an orientation-preserving reparameterisation.
+Following the methodology of \cite{MiYo2001,GlTrYo04,VaGl2005}, we constrain the motion of the curve $q(s,t)$ by asking that the evolution between the two curves results from the differential equation

 Here $v(x,t)$ is a time-parameterized family of vector fields on $\mathbb{R}^2$ chosen as follows.
 We define a metric on the ``length'' of paths as